michaelkolesidis/stuff-people-do/README.md

 ## Description

+A simple app featuring post it notes of various colors.
+Each note is an object.
+Notes are saved in local storage an retrieved on load.
+Notes can be edited and edits are saved as well.

-<p>This is one of my very first projects (and it shows 😛) .
-Notes are stored in an array as objects.</p>
+Note: This is one of my very first projects (and it shows 😛) .

 ## License